Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ### Profile

 * &#128100;
-* Only accessible for logged in users.
+* Only accessible for logged-in users.
 * It allows users to view any order that they have made.
 * It allows users to edit their personal details.